 In the summer of 2016, Global Kids hosted free summer camps for middle school students at four different NYC locations.
 Check back in the spring of 2017 to see where we will have our middle school

 Global Kids’ U.S. in the World Initiative is an innovative yearlong program that brings thirty New York City high school students to the Council on Foreign Relations for three intensive weeks during the summer, with follow-up peer education during the school year.
 Students engage in leadership development activities, interact with CFR Fellows and other leading experts on global issues through roundtable discussions, and travel to top international institutions such as the United Nations, the New York Times, and Human Rights Watch.
 Past guest speakers at the program include Leslie Gelb, Richard Haass, Kambale Musavuli, Isobel Coleman, George Stephanopoulos, and Gideon Rose.
 The program culminates with a final project designed by the youth to engage hundreds of their peers in dialogue about U.S. foreign policy and international law.
-Check back Spring 2017 to see how to apply for the 2017 Summer Institute.
+Click Here to apply for the 2017 Summer Institute.

 GLOBAL KIDS DC SUMMER INSTITUTE